-Greenacres Elementary School in Palm Beach County placed first in the primary level division, cutting out pictures of fruits and vegetables of all colors and beautifying their garden bench.
+Greenacres Elementary School in Palm Beach County placed first in the primary level division, the students cutting out pictures of fruits and vegetables of all colors and beautifying their garden bench.

 Irby Elementary School of Alachua County placed second in the primary level division.
 Using tiles donated by Lowe’s, students in each grade level painted class tiles that overlook their garden.

-Booker Middle School of Sarasota County finished first in the secondary school division, decorating bird houses to overlook their garden.
+Booker Middle School of Sarasota County finished first in the secondary school division, the students decorating bird houses to overlook their garden.
 They hope the birds will scare away invasive pests and snakes.

 Charlotte High School in Charlotte County finished second in the secondary school division.
 Students compiled a collage of pictures that illustrate their garden’s progress from start to finish.

 Our Community Garden has taken on a life of its own.
-Our students have in many ways used their Gardens as living growing examples of Art.
-They have chosen to create a collage of news articles and custom picture collages of the labor that gives into the silent success of our Community Gardens.
-After the Hurricane Season of 2004, when Charley ripped our high school apart, the new school was developed as an open air center court yard design with community planters.
+Our students have in many ways used their gardens as living growing examples of art.
+They have chosen to create a collage of news articles and custom picture collages of the labor that goes into the silent success of our community gardens.
+After the Hurricane Season of 2004, when Charley ripped our high school apart, the new school was developed as an open-air center-courtyard design with community planters.
 Up to this year, the planters were not planted with very much decorative foliage, or anything but weeds for that matter.
 When the City of Punta Gorda Beautification Committee and the Tarpon Leadership Academy came to me for our supportive, labor-ready group of kids that we call the Functional Unit, we sprang into action and harvested a bumper crop of all kinds of delectable produce and herbs.
-We became the talk of the District!
-We have filled Produce orders from one end of the county to the other.
-Student Lead Enterprise Business at its best!
+We became the talk of the district.
+We have filled produce orders from one end of the county to the other.
+Student-led enterprise business at its best.